frePPLe/frepple/doc/integration-guide/embedding.rst

 The remainder of this page contains more information on the technologies and tasks involved for developing this type of embedding:

-- | To start with, there are **licensing restrictions** on the embedding.
+- | To start with, you need to be aware of the **MIT license compliance**.
-  | The Community Edition of frepple can only be embedded in products
+  | The Community Edition of frepple requires a copy of the terms of the MIT
-    that have an AGPL-compatible license.
+    License and also a copyright notice to be included with all copies of the software or its substantial portions.
   | The Enterprise Edition can be embedded also in applications with a different
     license - contact us for details.